ZXShady/bit-cast/README.md

   std::memcpy(&i,&y,sizeof(y));
   y  = y * ( 1.5f - ( x2 * y * y ) );      // 1st iteration
 }
-// if you looked carefully i actually missed up the second memcpy and i copied y to i instead of i to y and this code
+// if you looked carefully i actually messed up the second memcpy and i copied y to i instead of i to y and this code
 // still has undefined behavoir if sizeof(long) != sizeof(float) you can put an assert but that is too much work so we can use zxshady::bit_cast instead

 float Q_rsqrt(float number)